MileHacker Logo

 Wildlife Viewing

 Parque Nacional do Bicuar, further south in Huíla, is an option, but wildlife populations are recovering.
-Not a straightforward day trip, and sightings are not guaranteed.
+Not a straightforward day trip, and sightings are not certain.
 Local birds and small mammals are more common around Huambo.

 Geological & Water Features